geometry-zsh/geometry/readme.md

 **I found a bug.
 What do I do?**

-Open an issue.
+[Open an issue][].
 There are probably more people with that very same problem so we like to keep everything documented in case someone else comes looking for a solution.

 If you can provide info about your terminal, OS and zsh version it would be a great starting point.
 It would also be of great assistance if you are able to write steps to reproduce the issue.